Pupil Premium Reporting: Fulham Cross Girls' School

 The school used the pupil premium to run a variety of intervention classes for pupils who were not doing as well as they should be.
-We measure pupils’ progress regularly in all subjects so that we know that children are getting the best results they can and are on-track for their end of key stage assessments at 14 and 16.
-The school ran intervention classes in English, mathematics and science as well as in other subjects.
-The school also employs progress tutors to support pupils with their personal development which can sometimes hinder pupils’ progress.
-Some of the pupil premium supports the salary costs of progress tutors.
+We measure pupils’ progress regularly in all subjects so that we know that children are getting the best results they can and are on-track for their annual end of year assessments and their end of Key Stage 4 assessments at 16.
+The school ran intervention classes in English, Mathematics and Science as well as in other subjects.
+The school also employs progress coaches to support pupils with their personal development which can sometimes hinder pupils’ progress.
+Some of the pupil premium supports the salary costs of progress coaches.

 Was the money well spent?
 What was the impact?

 The government publishes data to show how well schools are closing the gap between disadvantaged pupils and ‘other’ pupils.
 This is the main way that Ofsted decides how well the pupil premium has been spent.
-The data for Fulham Cross Girls’ School shows that we are using the pupil premium well because we are closing the gap between disadvantaged pupils and ‘other’ pupils.
-We are doing this much better than most schools nationally.
+When the school was inspected by Ofsted in November 2015, the school maintained its judgement of outstanding overall, including the use of the pupil premium.

 Year 7 Catch Up Funding

-Fulham Cross Girls’ School received £7,000 Catch Up funding last year and used it to provide literacy and numeracy activities during the summer holidays, to buy support resources for both English and mathematics and to support the costs of a Personalisation teacher to work with Year 7 students.
+Fulham Cross Girls’ School received £6500 Catch Up funding last year and used it to provide literacy and numeracy activities during the summer holidays, to buy support resources for both English and Mathematics and to support the costs of a Personalisation teacher to work with Year 7 students.